fxxrytail/skzcode/content/support/skz-comeback/index.md

 Voting is important to give Stray Kids _Music Show Wins_.
 It's one of the easiest we can do as a fandom!

 Follow {{< a "TeamSVS" "https://twitter.com/TeamSVS_DM" >}} and {{< a "Stay Voting Zone" "https://twitter.com/StayVotingZone" >}} for music shows, awards, and promotional ads voting updates.
-You may also visit {{< a "the website of SVS for app tutorials" "https://sites.google.com/view/team-svs/" >}}.
+You may also visit {{< a "the website of SVS for app tutorials" "http://teamsvs.site/" >}}.

-{{< tweet 1414512957094957057 >}}
+{{< tweet 1503280574345379841 >}}

 A calendar guide of music show voting schedule:

-{{< img src="/img-support/pre-voting-sched.png" alt="Pre-voting and live schedule" >}}
+{{< tweet 1503234589241847812 >}}

 ## YouTube Streaming

 One of the easiest and free to do is to stream the MV on YouTube.
-It's advisable to get YouTube Premium so you can stream on background or even when your device screen is off.
+It's advisable to get YouTube Premium for less bot suspicion.
 You may get a 1 month Premium free trial and make sure to cancel it before the 1 month ends to avoid paying for it after the free trial ends.
 Streaming without premium is also okay.

 There are different methods to stream an MV a lot but the most advisable is doing Manual method.